konradkusiak97/CS50-AI_Python/README.md

 # CS50’s Introduction to Artificial Intelligence with Python

- This is the coursework from an online course I pursued through edx platform of the above title.
+ Those are weekly projects from an online course I pursued through edx platform of the above title.
 The course focuses on introduction to AI concepts such as Machine Learning and Neural Networks.
 I will be posting here my progress throughout the course.
-The more detialed description and further information is on the website of the course: https://cs50.harvard.edu/ai/.
+The more detialed description and further information is on the website of the [course](https://cs50.harvard.edu/ai/).

-I will be gradually updating this readme file with descriptions of each weekly assignment.
+ Below are the descriptions of each weekly project together with a link to a short youtube video where you can see how the program works.

-WEEK 0 ~ SEARCH
+## Week 0 title: Search

 Tasks: "Degrees", "Tic-Tac-Toe"